 We build our gliders the “old fashioned” way – without the use of CNC milling machines or 3D printers.
 The fuselage plugs are shaped by hand, and the wings we build around foam cores, which we cut by hand using a hot wire.
 We do use a computer programme (Profile 2008 Compact) to design the airfoils and to produce the templates for the foam cutting ribs (which we then cut out of plywood by hand).
 Unfortunately this software is no longer being updated as the developer sadly passed away.
 We’ve looked into other software, but none that we know offers the functionality and ease of use that Profile 2008 offers for building gliders the way we do (if you find something please let me know!).
+To help determine the design of the wing spar we use the “Holmauslegung” excel sheet developed by Christian Baron (link to the 2013 version, example filled out for an ASK18 – unfortunately this is no longer updated and the homepage of Christian Baron is offline).
 And of course we use the Silhouette design software and a Silhouette Cameo 3 for the decals.

 All this means that building a plane takes a huge amount of time.
 But we see building our aircraft as a goal in itself, and of course having a fantastic and unique glider at the end makes it worth all those hours of work even more.
 I occasionally hear a snigger when I explain people how we build, but these are silenced very quickly when they see the performance of our gliders.
 It’s true that our planes are not as perfectly built as those built using modern CNC equipment.
 But I’ve yet to see a commercially produced “mouldie” that has the performance, weight and robustness that our gliders have.
 My first scratch-built plane, my 1:3.5 Diana2, has sustained a huge amount of abuse (sorry Diana2), without any major damage, and is still by far my favourite plane (I own some excellent commercially produced gliders).